natanel-otomate/airtable-mcp/MAKECOM_INTEGRATION.md

    - Try entering a dummy value (like "none" or "not-required")
    - Or contact Make.com support about MCP servers that don't require client authentication

-### Option B: Using HTTP Module (If Direct MCP Not Supported)
+### Option B: Using HTTP Module (Recommended - More Reliable)

+**This is the recommended approach** because it avoids compatibility issues with Make.com's native MCP client (SSE errors, initialization conflicts, etc.).
+The HTTP module gives you explicit control over the MCP protocol.

-If Make.com doesn't have native MCP support, you can use the HTTP module to call MCP tools:
+Use the HTTP module to call MCP tools directly:

 1. **Add an HTTP module** before your AI Agent
 2. **Configure the HTTP request**: